sameermansoori1/Shoshin_Tech_assignment/README.md

 - Json Data Handling
 - Carousel_slider for items
 - flutter_rating_bar for displaing rating of each items
+- Using Dialog boxes and Snackbars for better UI response

 ## 🚀 About Me